Social Work & Care Management Services for Adults

 Palliative and Hospice Care

-For adults and families at NYU Langone with quality-of-life or end-of-life concerns, our social workers can provide information about palliative care and hospice.
+For adults and families at NYU Langone with quality-of-life or end-of-life concerns, our social workers can provide information about palliative care, also known as supportive care, and hospice.

 Social workers are members of our palliative care team, which is devoted to improving the quality of life of people with serious or life-threatening illnesses.